njihiamark/quiz-app-next/README.md

 This folder contains the global css file, in this file we have global styles that can be used all over the app.

+## 6. utils

+Inside this folder we have helper functions that can be used across the app or de-clutter our code.

 # Demo